 The Chiropractic Record

 Although, many people ask the question of whether it is really effectiveness since many people tried and had mixed results.
 They would wonder if it is helpful or not.
 The answer is both yes and no. It solely depends on the Chiropractors.
-If the Chiropractor is not well trained and use extra measures to be specific on disc herniation such as doing neurological examinations, radiological exams, and taking the time to study them before adjusting the disc problem then we can make it worse.
+If the Chiropractor is not well trained and uses extra measures to be specific on disc herniation such as doing neurological examinations, radiological exams, and taking the time to study them before adjusting the disc problem then we can make it worse.
 If you go to a Chiropractor that rushes the examination process and quick to adjust your spine then you have to questions yourself what their motives are.
-They maybe genuinely trying to help you but rushing to fix the problem without taking every measure to be specific idea of your condition maybe harmful then good.
+They may be genuinely trying to help you but rushing to fix the problem without taking every measure to be the specific idea of your condition may be harmful than good.

 How to Prevent Disc Problems

 Many people have tried exercises, nutrition, therapy for disc problems before or after back surgeries.
-Exercise can help to a certain point because it will help to strengthen the structure with muscles.
-Nutrition or Herbs to help the pain and regrow the disc, muscles, and tendons for stronger structure.
-Such as Guto Kola or Boswellia Complex from Standard Process for damage of muscles and tendons.
+Exercise can help to a certain point because it will help to strengthen the structure of muscles.
+Nutrition or Herbs to help the pain and regrow the disc, muscles, and tendons for a stronger structure.
+Such as Guto Kola or Boswellia Complex from Standard Process for damage to muscles and tendons.
 Inversion Tables or any machine that will pull your spine may take the pain away for a period of time but there can be damage to the healthy discs or damaged disc.
 Mechanically pulling the disc is not what the disc is made for but for compressive forces.
 Pulling the disc will or may damage them further.
-Having a Chiropractor that knows how to manually traction vertebra and pump the disc joint is highly effective, since every person is different having a customized care is very important in the out come of the results.
+Having a Chiropractor that knows how to manually traction vertebra and pump the disc joint is highly effective since every person is different having a customized care is very important in the outcome of the results.